 The proportion of egg white and sugar for a perfect meringue

-Normally I use the egg white straight from the shell (the white of 1 large egg to 50g sugar), but when I use frozen egg whites it is harder to estimate how many eggs – especially when I didn’t write them on the container before freezing!!
+However, when I use frozen egg whites, it is harder to estimate how many eggs – especially when I don’t write this information on the container before freezing!!
+In which case, I then go by weights:

-However, going by weights, use double the amount of caster sugar to egg whites.
-So for 41g egg whites (this rather random number was merely what I had in the container I defrosted for this batch), use 82g caster sugar and gave me 6 mini pavlovas.
+Going by weights: for caster sugar, go for double the weight the egg whites.
+So for 41g egg whites (this rather random number was merely what I had in the container I defrosted for this batch), use 82g caster sugar.
+This gave me 6 mini pavlovas.

 The pavlovas are fine to make a couple of days before, stored in an airtight container in a cupboard once cooled, and then topped with cream and fruit a few hours or so before serving.

-Recipe: chocolate and cinnamon mini pavlovas – makes about 6
+Recipe: chocolate and cinnamon mini pavlovas – makes 8-10

 For the chocolate and cinnamon meringue: